-At the Headquarters Establishment No. 22 also known as Special Frontier Force, I served to defend the Human Rights of men who are neither citizens nor refugees of the United States which employed us.
-For that reason, I examine the Human Rights of workers who work in the United States without being citizens or refugees.
+At Establishment No. 22, Vikas Regiment known as Special Frontier Force, the United States employed me without issuing me an Employment Authorization Document (EAD) Card or a Valid Government issued Photo Identification Document to defend the Human Rights of men and women who are neither citizens nor refugees of the United States.
+For that reason, I defend the Human Rights of alien workers who work in the United States without having the citizenship status and without being refugees.

 The most important characteristic of Labor is that it consumes time while the man performing Labor experiences the relentless aging process without any concern for his nationality status.
 Providing income security in Old Age is a humanitarian concern for it defends the human dignity of all people who suffer from the inevitable consequences of the eternal Law of Aging.

-Having served the US exposing my life to extreme risk of premature death, must expose ‘The Clinton Curse’ that endangers the lives of all the US residents irrespective of their Nationality Status.
+Having served the US exposing my life to extreme risk of premature death, I am much obliged to expose ‘The Clinton Curse’ that endangers the lives of all the US residents irrespective of their Nationality Status.

 President Bill Clinton’s Slavery Mandate of 1996 constitutes disobedience of LORD’s Commandment to choose Life and to avoid the danger of eternal Death.

 Undocumented immigrants pay billions of dollars in federal taxes each year

 © Alexia Fernández Campbell/Vox Earvin Gonzalez assists an undocumented taxpayer in suburban Washington, D.C.